tinalexander/tinalexander.github.io/pages/2023/12-december.md

 # December 21, 2023

+## Novavax spokesperson on JN.1 variant and COVID-19 vaccine

+- **Source:** email from Novavax spokesperson
+- **Date:** received December 21, 2023

+> The company continues to monitor the changing nature of the virus and is conducting ongoing testing of our vaccine as new mutations and variants evolve.
+>
+> We’ll keep you posted once we have data to share.

 ## Pfizer spokesperson on JN.1 variant and COVID-19 vaccine

 - **Source:** email from Kit Longley of Pfizer